Specialism

 The clear message: alignment, clarity, and speed.
 No one will be able to say they didn't see this coming.

-We’re particularly focused on making sure these new measures benefit SME developers and housing associations, not just the major housebuilders.
-The diversity of London’s development ecosystem is one of its greatest strengths — yet smaller firms are often the first to be blocked by spiralling costs and slow-moving planning processes, especially on small urban sites.
+We are particularly focused on ensuring these measures benefit SME developers and housing associations, not just major housebuilders.
+The diversity of London’s development ecosystem is one of its greatest strengths, yet smaller firms are often the first to be constrained by rising costs and slow-moving planning processes, especially on smaller urban sites.

-As the Home Builders Federation recently highlighted, these barriers are shutting out precisely the kind of agile, design-led developers London needs more of.
-That’s why clarity, simplicity, and speed in implementing this package will be critical.
-Without that, the risk is that only the biggest players will be able to take advantage.
+As the Home Builders Federation recently highlighted, these barriers are already limiting the participation of agile, design-led developers.
+That is why clarity, consistency, and speed in implementation will be critical.
+Without that, the risk is that only the largest players are able to respond effectively.

 This package does not solve every issue.